botnursery/Trading-At-The-Close/README.md

 $Target = (\frac{StockWAP_{t+60}}{StockWAP_{t}} - \frac{IndexWAP_{t+60}}{IndexWAP_{t}}) * 10000$

-# The project part links:
+# The study result links

 The research on the deta set was conducted and documented in Jupyter Lab and can be downloaded here:
 - [Jupyter Notebook format](https://github.com/botnursery/Trading-At-The-Close/blob/main/optiver.df.train.analysis.ipynb)